benjojo/gophervista/blog/blog.md

 <picture>

-This code can be found separately at (giving some troubled soul may find this useful out side of gopher crawled):
+This code can be found separately at (giving some troubled soul may find this useful out side of a gopher crawler): https://github.com/benjojo/win32-collectd

 # Giving back to the community